matthew-tfs/mjcb.io/content/blog/00067-crowdstrike-incident.md

 The most obvious way to avoid an issue like this in the future is to avoid using the same security product on workstations and servers.
 More diversity is required to ensure that a single vendor is not able to crash all devices in the organization at the same time.
 The problem with this approach is that security companies are aggressive in the sales phase and want their software on everything.

 Only time will tell on how this outage will affect the IT landscape.

+## Updates ##

+* **July 24, 2024 Update:** CrowdStrike has released a [Preliminary Post Incident Review (PIR)](https://www.crowdstrike.com/wp-content/uploads/2024/07/CrowdStrike-PIR-Executive-Summary.pdf) regarding the issue.
+* **July 30, 2024 Update:** Microsoft has released an [update](https://www.microsoft.com/en-us/security/blog/2024/07/27/windows-security-best-practices-for-integrating-and-managing-security-tools/) regarding the incident, and how the corrupted file was able to cause the issue in the Windows kernel in the first place.
+* **August 6, 2024 Update:** CrowdStrike has released the [RCA Exec Summary](https://www.crowdstrike.com/wp-content/uploads/2024/08/Channel-File-291-Incident-Root-Cause-Analysis-08.06.2024.pdf) for the incident.

 ## Links ##